Calebn8010/No-Google-Ads/README.md

-# Chrome-Light-Dark-Mode
+# No Google Ads
-#### Chrome extension that allows user to toggle any website into a dark mode or light mode.
+#### Chrome extension that allows user to remove ads from Google search.